nightrome/cocostuff/README.md

 Deeplab ResNet (no CRF) [4]   | -   | 45.5%             | 65.1%           | 34.4%    | 50.4%
 W2V + DC + FCN+ [5]   | [5]   | 45.1%                   | 66.1%           | **34.7%**| 51.0%

-## Details
+## Labels
 ### Label Names & Indices
 To be compatible with COCO, COCO-Stuff has 91 thing classes (1-91), 91 stuff classes (92-182) and 1 class "unlabeled" (0).
 Note that 11 of the thing classes of COCO do not have any segmentation annotations (blender, desk, door, eye glasses, hair brush, hat, mirror, plate, shoe, street sign, window).
 The classes desk, door, mirror and window could be either stuff or things and therefore occur in both COCO and COCO-Stuff.
 To avoid confusion we add the suffix "-stuff" or "-other" to those classes in COCO-Stuff.
-The full list of classes and their descriptions can be found [here](https://github.com/nightrome/cocostuff164k/blob/master/labels.md).
+The full list of classes and their descriptions can be found [here](https://github.com/nightrome/cocostuff/blob/master/labels.md).

 ### Label Hierarchy
 This figure shows the label hierarchy of COCO-Stuff including all stuff and thing classes: